MahenM1988/Batch-Scripts/README.md

 # Batch Scripts Inspired by Natasha Romanoff, the Black Widow, and the MCU

 The creation of these batch scripts was inspired by Natasha Romanoff from *Captain America: The Winter Soldier*, who was running a side operation while the rest of the S.T.R.I.K.E. team, led by Captain America, focused on bringing down the pirates led by Georges Batroc and freeing the Lemurian Star.
-When Steve Rogers crashed into a server terminal room and found the Black Widow inside, she casually said, "...backing up the hard drive; it’s a good habit to get into..."
+When Steve Rogers crashed into a server terminal room and found the Black Widow inside, and asked what she was doing there, she casually said, "...backing up the hard drive; it’s a good habit to get into..."

 ## Overview of Batch Scripts